SupeRuier/awesome-active-learning/on_build/AL_theory.md

 ### Budget v.s.
 Strategy

-- Active Learning on a Budget: Opposite Strategies Suit High and Low Budgets [2022]:
+- Active Learning on a Budget: Opposite Strategies Suit High and Low Budgets [2022, ICML]:
   This work shows a behavior reminiscent of phase transition: typical points (representativeness) should best be queried in the low budget regime, while atypical (or uncertain) points are best queried when the budget is large.

 ### Cold Start Selection